vinala/docs/readme.md

 ### Lighty Docs

+Lighty is PHP framework made for web developers to make the web programing more easyer, faster and wonderful.
+Created in 10/10/2014 by Youssef Had, provided nice features to help in you in your project such as Lumos, Panel, Atomium and Bridge.
+To understand it you have just follow this documentation.

-This is documentation of 3.2 release :
+This is documentation is for v3.2 release :

 #### Index
 - [Quick Start](https://gitlab.com/lighty/Docs/blob/3.2/src/quickstart.md#quick-start)